juancrobles/OSCLufs/README.md

 OSC API for Controlling OSCLufs:

-/OSCLufs/getLufs : request for the lufs data reply, do not call more frequently than twice per second.
+/OSCLufs/getLufs {float integration time, string input device name}: request for the lufs data reply
+Parameters:
+    1.- Integration time for loudness calculation, range:
+        * Min: The minimum integration time is 0.5 seconds.
+        * Max: No maximum value defined
+    2.- Input device name, if name no correspond to one of retrievef list in /OSCLufs/audio/devices the system selected input device is used

 By default, you send these commands to port 7070.
 Then, you should listen for the following OSC message:
 /OSCLufs/lufs {float data}: The current lufs reading from the buffer